 - Staying away from crowded places

-Because social interactions are so uncomfortable, people with this disorder may avoid triggering situations altogether, setting in motion a cycle that makes the problem worse.
+Because social interactions are so uncomfortable, people with this mental health disorder may avoid triggering situations altogether.
+This sets in motion a cycle that makes the problem worse.

 Causes of Social Phobia

 Anxiety disorders run in families, but many other factors are also at play.
 Scientists suspect the following contribute to the disorder:

 - Chemical imbalance in the brain